Pattern for Executable Service Specifications (PEXS)

 Figure 6 : Transforming CIM level service specifications into PIM level source code comment lines

 This pattern helps to prototype goal-driven service specifications without waiting for the target platform and technological skills to be ready for testing them.
-It also allows business experts to capitalise on their service descriptions independently of related design level decisions that might be integrated later to support realisation of such services.
+It also allows business experts to capitalize on their service descriptions independently of related design level decisions that might be integrated later to support realization of such services.